Skip to main content

 Incontinence

-Leaking of urine (pee), wind or poo can happen, especially if you have a third or fourth-degree tear.
+You can leak pee or poo (incontinence) after an assisted birth, especially if you have a third-degree or fourth-degree tear.

 If you notice this, talk to your midwife, GP or obstetrician.
-They can refer you to a physiotherapist who specialises in women’s health.
+They can refer you to a physiotherapist for pelvic floor physical therapy.

-Most women who have an assisted birth have no symptoms like this after recovering from the birth.
+Most women who have an assisted birth will not have these problems after recovering from the birth.

 Risks to your baby